VastInfiniteNet/JsMacros-for-CivMc-and-profit/inventory/replacer/README.md

 Makes mining more seemless!

+It is against the rules on CivMc to use this for any purposes related to pvp.
+This includes swords, and potions replacement.
+I am working on excluding these items from being replacable.

 ### TODO LIST
 - [ ] Don't run while inventory is open
 - [ ] Enchant equivalency options